FEPA and COPR

 The Control of Pesticides Regulations 1986

-The mechanism by which these aims are achieved is set out in regulations made under the Act.
+The mechanism by which these aims are achieved in Great Britain is set out in regulations made under the Act.
 The Control of Pesticides Regulations (COPR) 1986 (SI 1986/1510):

 - allow for general conditions on sale, supply, storage, advertisement, and use, including aerial application of pesticides.

-COPR has largely been overtaken by EU legislation regulating plant protection products (pesticides to protect plants/crops), and only survives to regulate a few commodity substances and products used to generate ethylene (for fruit ripening) in the UK, which fall outside the scope of the EU regime.
+COPR has largely been overtaken by legislation derived from the EU regulating plant protection products (pesticides to protect plants/crops), and only survives to regulate a few commodity substances and products generated in situ, which fall outside the scope of the more recent legislation.

 Under FEPA, a pesticide is any substance, preparation or organism prepared or used, among other uses, to protect plants or wood or other plant products from harmful organisms; to regulate the growth of plants; to give protection against harmful creatures; or to render such creatures harmless.